GingaaBread/GNOStatic/src/object_orientation/classes.md

 ## Class Definitions

 Class definitions define the type of the class.
-There are the following class definitions:

-- abstract
-- single
-- iterable

 The definitions are explained in detail in the chapter _Class Definitions_.